matter-labs/zksync-web-era-docs/docs/dev/tutorials/basic.md

 - The user should be able to change the greeting on the smart contract.
 - The user should be able to select the token he wants to pay the fee with.

-## Initializing the proejct & deploying smart contract
+## Initializing the project & deploying smart contract

 First, we should initialize the project and install the dependencies.
-Run the following commands in terminal:
+Run the following commands in the terminal:

 ```
 mkdir greeter-example